Tennis-Master coach Cahill plots Barty demise at Australian Open | Sports-Games

 - Australia

+But now, working with Amanda Anisimova, the champion coach is tasked with plotting the downfall of the player seeking to become the first local to win the Australian Open since 1978.
 Anisimova ended the Australian Open defence of Naomi Osaka with a stunning upset on Friday night and will now play Barty in the fourth round on Sunday.

-While commentating on Australian television on Friday night, Cahill downplayed the impact he has had on Anisimova, noting he had only been part of her team for a month.
+Romanian Halep, who parted ways with Cahill last season after a six-year partnership, said the Australian was the most important person in her career.
+"With him I could achieve the big titles.
+He also taught me how to be a better person out of the court, to enjoy more life," said the twice Grand Slam champion, who reached the fourth round at Melbourne Park on Saturday.

+"My coach now is a great person as well.
+I feel good with them.
+But I do miss Darren."
+With Wimbledon winners Halep and Barty practising together regularly, Cahill has watched world number one Barty closely in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)